By Lawrence “Buddy” Martin

 The emotionalism was captivating.
 It did not dawn on me until years later just how many of these dancers and shouters would take their leave from Pentecostalism and be later found in more traditional churches.
 I think this was due to the emotional burn out such as my mother experienced.

-Anyway, during the next ten years my exposure to religion would alternate between the United Pentecostal Church and the Church of God – Anderson.
-But like many young people my interest in religion began to lessen over time.
-I enlisted in the Navy at age 18, and served from 1959 to 1963.
+During the next ten years (1949-59) my exposure to religion would alternate between the United Pentecostal Church and the Church of God – Anderson.
+But like many young people, my interest in religion began to lessen over time.
+I enlisted in the Navy at age 18 and served from 1959 to 1963.
 (Age 18 to 22.)

 After I got out of the Navy, I relocated to Colorado, where I was to meet my beautiful wife to be.
 My wife’s father was a UPC minister.

-I served on the police department in Grand Junction, Colorado, and afterwards as a police officer in Moab, Utah.
+I served on the police department in Grand Junction, Colorado, and afterward as a police officer in Moab, Utah.

 The Moment that Set the Stage

 It was in 1971.
-Betty and I had pastored a UPC Church and afterwards went into full-time evangelistic ministry.
+Betty and I had pastored a UPC Church and afterward went into full-time evangelistic ministry.

 It was in Los Alamos that we became acquainted with some non-Pentecostal believers.
 While they did not attend any of our services, oddly enough they befriended us.
-(One of those God arrangements.)
+(One of those God arrangements.
+They happen often on the path of life.)

 I could not help but notice how these non-Pentecostals seemed so different.
-There was a spiritual composure in their life that stirred my heart.
+They had a spiritual composure in their life that stirred me deeply.
 Little did I know that these believers were carrying the signs of a composed walk of righteousness.
-They were secure in their salvation.

 It reminded me of what the Prophet Isaiah said,